 To make pooping in the toilet feel more regular, have your child sit on it at predictable times and for a set length.

-Make this a regular part of your daytime routine, just as he brushes his teeth after meals and changes into pajamas at night.
-That way, he develops a new habit that feels automatic.
-And offer some privacy as well—he may not want you in the bathroom with him every time.
+Make sitting a regular part of your routine, just as she brushes her teeth twice a day and changes into pajamas at night.
+That way, she develops a habit that feels automatic rather than something she’ll fight about.

 No one likes being scolded or told what to do day in and day out.
 Encourage your child to poop in the toilet by praising any bit of progress you see.
 The more supported he feels, the more inclined he can be to continue that behavior.